 Guillermo del Toro is one of those directors whose films are very easy to identify.
 He is a Mexican born filmmaker whose upbringing and experiences during his career have both allowed and inspired him to make films with a unique and creative style.
 In specific, comparing del Toro’s films to ones directed by more traditional directors one will see incredible focus on details and story.
 Del Toro’s films simply echo the incredible amount of care and attention that he puts into them.
 This devotion to his films and his techniques has made him one of the most consistent film makers in the business today.
-I may be biased because del Toro is one of my all-time favorite directors, but the man has never made a bad film.

 Del Toro’s feature film debut was 1993’s Chronos, a slow-burning horror/vampire flick that showed off all of del Toro’s trademarks.
 Although that film was not a commercial success, it was well received by critics, winning nine Mexican Academy Awards.
 That success caught the eye of Hollywood and he signed on with a major production company to make his next film, Mimic, released in 1997.
 Although that film also received good reviews, del Toro was frustrated and furious with the constraints put on him by the production company.
 Because of this, he went on to form his own film company.
 Free to make his next film as he saw fit, he directed The Devil’s Backbone in 2001.
 This film fared well with critics, but didn’t make much money.

 Next in an effort to make a film that would be profitable, del Toro signed on to direct Blade II in 2002.
 Del Toro put his own spin on the comic book-based sequel and the result was a film that was moderately well received but more importantly made some money.
 Blade II was the turning point for del Toro.
 His next films, Hellboy (2004) and Pan’s Labyrinth (2006) were both very well received and proved del Toro could make profitable movies that would appeal to audiences and critics despite relatively low budgets.
 Pan’s Labyrinth especially caught the eye of critics, as it won 3 Oscars.
 Next, del Toro got a bigger budget to make the sequel Hellboy II: The Golden Army.
 This film was well received and managed to make money with the help of a strong foreign box office.
-However, despite being a critically acclaimed director, Del Toro has yet to have a box office home run.
-His next attempt at one opens this week, with Pacific Rim.

 So the question posed is, if you are watching a del Toro film and you don’t know it, what are the things to look for that would identify it as such?
 Here are five of del Toro’s trademarks as director, in no particular order.